Description

 Frontend usage

 @dataui/crud-request is a framework agnostic package that has been designed for both backend and frontend usage.
-It’s also used by @dataui/crud package in CrudRequestInterceptor
+It’s also used by @dataui/crud package in CrudRequestInterceptor.

-class that helps building a query string and customizing your query params names and delimiters.
+It has RequestQueryBuilder class that helps building a query string and customizing your query params names and delimiters.

 Customize

-that alows you to set different params names (defaults are shown):
+It has a static method setOptions that alows you to set different params names (defaults are shown):

 import { RequestQueryBuilder } from '@dataui/crud-request';